902 457 6567 | counselling@msvu.ca | EMF 141

 If a student misses their scheduled appointment three (3) or more times during a semester, they may be required to meet with the Manager before booking their next appointment.

-Notes are only provided in exceptional circumstances and to clients currently being seen in Counselling Services.
-A decision to provide a note is made by the Manager.
-Notes will not be given to students coming to Counselling Services for the sole purpose of getting a note.
+Letters of support are only provided in exceptional circumstances and to clients currently being seen in Counselling Services.
+Letters of support will not be given to students for the sole purpose of obtaining one to support an absence or for an academic offence.

 Counselling Services is not an emergency clinic.